Aaron98990/ways-of-the-game/offside.md

 - [Offside.
 A player in an offside position moves into the path of an opponent who is going towards the ball.
 This meets criteria (4).
 Offside is called.](https://www.youtube.com/watch?v=JLbfasuv9z8) Click [here](https://proreferees.com/2017/08/02/play-of-the-week-21-interfering-with-an-opponent/) for PRO's full write up.
 - [Not offside.
 Although the player in an offside position is close to the goalkeeper, it must meet one the four requirements above to be considered "intergering with an opponent".
 The player in an offside position is not attempting to play for the ball as he moves out of the way (not 3 or 4) and the goalkeeper has no chance to play the ball after the delection (not 1 or 2).](https://www.youtube.com/watch?v=aG9TN_GCAbs)
 - [Not offside.
 The player in the offside position does not touch the ball or interfere with an opponent.](https://youtu.be/svs8ZH0gBgE?t=108)
+- [???.
+As soon as the defender deliberately chests the ball, offside resets.
+The player in the offside position was not challenging for the ball before the ball hits the chest as he was not yet in playing distance and did not impact the opponent so it is not interfering with an opponent.
+By the Laws, this is a offside. ](https://youtu.be/a9bc40IUkhM?feature=shared&t=487) But after clarification from IFAB, this should be called offside.
+Read [here](https://www.thesun.co.uk/sport/football/13855042/offside-rule-change-manchester-city-bernardo-silva/)

 > If an attacking player remains stationary between the goalposts and inside the goal as the ball enters the goal, a goal must be awarded unless the player commits an offside offense or a Law 12 offense
 >